Inca Trail Trek - Machu Picchu Picture

 Why Was The Inca Trail Permit System Introduced?

 Machu Picchu was declared a UNESCO World Heritage Site in 1983.
-Ever since, the popularity of Machu Picchu increased exponentially, and the number of people who want to hike the Inca Trail Trek to Machu Picchu has dramatically risen.
+Ever since, the popularity of Machu Picchu increased exponentially, and the number of people who want to hike the Inca Trail to Machu Picchu has dramatically risen.
 Erosion, over hiking the trail, and the rubbish left behind at campsites, began to threaten the pristine Andes as well as the ancient archaeological sites along the way.

 Geologists, studying the area’s land movement, announced that it was in danger of collapse.
 So, in 2000, the government of Peru chose to limit the number of daily visitors to the Inca Trail to 500 people.
 This included everyone – trekkers/tourists, but also porters and guides.
 The fear of losing the ancient trail and the need to protect people from Peru and around the world led the government to enact the first-ever limit for the Inca Trail.
 Learn more about hikes to Machu Picchu in this A Guide to Hiking to Machu Picchu.